bralvis2/My-First-Portfolio/README.md

 # UT-Bootcamp-Challenge-2
 ## Description
-This project, I attempted to recreat an example web developer portfolio.
+This project, I attempted to recreate an example web developer portfolio.
 A portfolio highlights the developer's work and contact information.
-The application includes four main sections with clickable links withing the application and one external link.
-My biggest challenge was with the positioning of elements and using the most efficeint CSS code as possible.
-In the future, i'd like to improve on targeting tags in a more efficient manner.
+The application includes four main sections with clickable links within the application and one external link.
+My biggest challenge was with the positioning of elements and using the most efficient CSS code as possible.
+In the future, I'd like to improve on targeting tags in a more efficient manner.

 ## How To
 Deployed Application: https://bralvis2.github.io/UT-Bootcamp-Challenge-2/